techiediaries/techiediaries/_posts/2020/laravel/2020-09-16-laravel-8-auth-scaffolding-jetstream-inertiajs-livewire.md

 ## Laravel 8 Auth Scaffolding

-Let's see how to create a Laravel 8 authentication example tutorial with Jetstream and then we'll see how to use Inertia.js for a Vue powered UI.
+Let's see how to create a Laravel 8 authentication example tutorial with Jetstream scaffolding and then we'll see how to use Inertia.js for a Vue powered UI or Livewire for a Blade powerd UI.

 ### What's Laravel 8 Jetstream